 Not too late to vaccinate

-JEFFERSON CITY, Mo., March 01, 2024 (GLOBE NEWSWIRE) -- With respiratory illnesses continuing to spread, the Missouri Department of Health & Senior Services (DHSS) is encouraging individuals to get vaccinated to protect themselves and loved ones.
+JEFFERSON CITY, MO – With respiratory illnesses continuing to spread, the Missouri Department of Health & Senior Services (DHSS) is encouraging individuals to get vaccinated to protect themselves and loved ones.

 This week, the Centers for Disease Control and Prevention (CDC) announced its recommendation for individuals aged 65 and up to receive an additional COVID-19 dose.
 The recommendation acknowledges the increased risk of severe disease from COVID-19 in older adults, along with the currently available data on vaccine effectiveness.
 Those who are immunocompromised were already eligible for an additional dose.
 Adults 65 years and older are disproportionately impacted by COVID-19, with more than half of the nation’s COVID-19 hospitalizations during October to December 2023 occurring in this age group.